 I’m a strong supporter of the Microsoft ecosystem and the Windows Store as part of that story. […] I use Edge as my primary browser and I wanted to be able to use uBlock on it. — uBlock Origin

-The Windows Store meant a Windows developer could get exposure in an app store with hundreds of millions of users, while simultaneously developing for the devices they already owned.
+The Microsoft Store meant a Windows developer could get exposure in an app store with hundreds of millions of users, while simultaneously developing for the devices they already owned.

 Easy to start [developing].
 No special hardware or software requirements, very little cost, and I use the devices/platform myself. — Game of Clowns